geraldelorm/geraldelorm/README.md

 - 🔭 I’m currently working on personal projects as well -->
 - 💬 Ask me about tech, software engineering and music
 - 🤝 Open for collaborations on projects
-- ⚡ Fun fact: I play basketball🏀
+- 🏀 Fun fact: I play basketball
  <!-- - 🌱 I’m currently learning Bloc as a state management option
 - 👯 I’m looking to collaborate on flutter or dart projects -->